rtCamp/frappe-ui-react/CONTRIBUTING.md

 ## Code of conduct

 We have adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as our code of conduct, and we expect project participants to adhere to it.
-Please read [the full text](https://github.com/frappe-ui-react/.github/blob/master/CODE_OF_CONDUCT.md) to understand what actions will and will not be tolerated.
+Please read [the full text](https://github.com/rtCamp/frappe-ui-react/blob/main/CODE_OF_CONDUCT.md) to understand what actions will and will not be tolerated.

 ## A large spectrum of contributions

-There are many ways to contribute to the library, and writing code is only one part of the story—[documentation improvements](#contributing-to-the-documentation) can be just as important as code changes.
+There are many ways to contribute to Frappe UI React, and writing code is only one part of the story—[documentation improvements](#contributing-to-the-documentation) can be just as important as code changes.
 If you have an idea for an improvement to the code or the docs, we encourage you to open an issue as a first step, to discuss your proposed changes with the maintainers before proceeding.

 ## Your first pull request